divviup/janus/docs/CONFIGURING_HPKE_KEYS.md

-# Global HPKE Keypairs
+# HPKE Keys

-Janus has support for HPKE key advertisement on `/hpke_configs` that are not tied to tasks.

-If a global key is configured, requests to `/hpke_configs` that don't provide the task ID will provide the list of active global HPKE keys.

-If global keys are to be used exclusively, use the feature flag `require_global_hpke_keys`.
-This will cause Janus to ignore the `?task_id` parameter of `/hpke_configs` entirely and serve only global HPKE keys.
-This will become the default behavior in the next major version of Janus.

-This document describes the operational considerations of managing global HPKE keys.
+Janus, as part of implementing DAP, advertises HPKE keys via the `/hpke_configs` endpoint.
+This document describes considerations for managing HPKE keys in a Janus deployment.

 ## Key Rotator

-It is strongly recommended to use the `key_rotator` component to manage global HPKE key provisioning and lifecycle.
+It is strongly recommended to use the `key_rotator` component to manage HPKE key provisioning and lifecycle.

-### Binary Key Rotator
+### Separate process

+The recommended method to run the key rotator is as a separate process alongside the main aggregator processes.

 Use the `key_rotator` subcommand of the `janus_aggregator` binary to invoke the key rotator once.